AndrewEllis93/Print-Tuning-Guide/README.md

 - You may also need to play with shrinkage compensation, since we are dealing with ABS.
 Or print in a material with less shrinkage.
 - There is also some debate around whether you should calibrate your A/B (or X/Y) axes.
 I have never found this necessary, however.

 You will have to find the method that works best for you.
 I am considering extremely tight dimensional accuracy out of the scope of this guide.
 ## Method
-By far the best method I have found is purely visual/tactile. *Put the calipers down for now*.
+By far the best method I have found is purely visual/tactile.

 We will print some 30x30x3mm cubes. *(see the Test_Prints folder)*